mupastir/lightit_test/README.md

     `pip install flask flask-script`

 **Run**
-To run site execute command in directory w:
+To run site execute command in directory with project:

     python manage.py runserver

+After that site will be available in browser by address as default:
+localhost:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4NzI0MDY1M119
+eyJoaXN0b3J5IjpbMTc1MDcyNTYxN119
 -->